mvolkmann/blog/src/zig.md

 Zig uses the terms "package" and "module" interchangeably to refer to a collection of public variables and functions that are defined in a source file.

-To define a package, create a source file whose file name is the package name and prefix all constants and functions to be exposed with the `pub` keyword.
+To define a package, create a source file whose file name is the package name.
+Prefix all constants and functions to be exposed with the `pub` keyword.
 The file can also define non-public variables and functions that are only used by other functions defined in the file.